A Complete Guide to Data Access Governance

 Access policies based on classifications can be framed in a data governance committee meeting based on classification groups in a robust access policy framework.
 You will most likely also need tools to configure this policy framework in a data warehouse or data lake.

 One way to keep track of access policies is to make an access matrix that shows which roles can interact with which classifications.
 The access matrix displays your organization's access policies and adds transparency for who can access what data.
-Bill from marketing can access data labeled 'marketing general audience,' 'marketing limited,' 'sales general audience,' and any other classifications the matrix indicates.

 To see an example, download the OvalEdge Access Matrix here.